Thyroid storm

 The primary treatment of thyroid storm is with inorganic iodine and antithyroid drugs (propylthiouracil or methimazole) to reduce synthesis and release of thyroid hormone.
 Temperature control and intravenous fluids are also mainstays of management.
 Beta blockers are often used to reduce the effects of thyroid hormone.
 Patients often require admission to the intensive care unit.

+As a life-threatening medical emergency, thyroid storm has a mortality rate of up to 25% despite treatment.
+Without treatment, the condition is typically fatal, with a mortality rate of 80–100%.
+Historically, the condition was considered untreatable, with hospital mortality rates approaching 100%.

 Signs and symptoms

 Thyroid storm is characterized by an acute onset of symptoms of hyperthyroidism (fast heart rate, restlessness, agitation) accompanied by other features such as fever (temperatures often above 40 °C/104 °F), hypertension, mental status changes, diarrhea, and vomiting.

 Individuals can exhibit varying signs of organ dysfunction.
 Patients may experience liver dysfunction, and jaundice (yellowing of the skin), which is considered a poor prognostic sign.
 Cardiac (heart) symptoms include abnormal heart rhythms, myocardial infarction (heart attack), and congestive heart failure, which may lead to cardiovascular collapse.
 Mortality can be as high as 20–30%.

 In some situations, individuals may not experience the classic signs of restlessness and agitation, but instead present with apathetic signs of weakness and confusion.